-The Council has included £75 million of capital investment to reflect the desire to invest to deliver against the Council Priorities and Corporate Plan, approved in September 2020 and updated in spring 2022, and which will generate additional income to replace anticipated reductions to Government funding.
-The Council will need to borrow to fund its capital programme.
-The revenue implications of the proposed borrowing, provision for repayment of debt and interest payments, is included in the Medium Term Financial Strategy
+The Council's Medium Term Financial Strategy approved in February 2022 included £75 million of capital investment (known as the Recovery Investment Strategy) to reflect the desire to invest to deliver against the Council Priorities and Corporate Plan to generate additional income replacing anticipated reductions to Government funding.
+This was to be financed through prudential borrowing with the revenue implications included in the Medium Term Financial Strategy.